List of Sex and the City characters: Bitsy von Muffling

 During the last episode of Season 5, the girls meet aging socialite Bitsy von Muffling (Julie Halston) right before and during her Hamptons wedding to flamboyant, and presumably gay, cabaret entertainer Bobby Fine (Nathan Lane).
 We see her again in the middle of Season 6 pregnant with Bobby's baby.
 She advises Charlotte, who's also had trouble becoming pregnant, to try acupuncture like she did.
 In the movie, we do see a brief reappearance of Bitsy, seated halfway down the table (right next to Stanford) during the dinner party.
 She returns in And Just Like That to console Carrie, who is newly widowed.
 It's implied that Bobby has died, and Bitsy confirms that her husband was in fact gay but that she still loved him and misses him.
 In Season 2, Bitsy later confirmed to Carrie that Bobby was the best sex of her life, due to him trying harder to please her sexually than heterosexual men, due to his closet homosexuality.

 Seema Patel

 Seema Patel (Sarita Choudhury) is a realtor whom Carrie hires to sell her apartment, after which the two become friends.
 Toward the end of And Just Like That... season 1, she is in a relationship with Zed.

 The Wexleys

 Lisa and Herbert Wexley are a socially prominent African-American couple.
 Charlotte meets them as their children attend the same school.

+Nya Wallace

+Dr. Nya Wallace (Karen Pittman) is a smart and accomplished Columbia Law School professor, she serves as a close friend and confidant to Miranda.